EdDev/ovirt-devwiki/design/network/lldp/lldp.md

 ## Requirements

-- Expose through oVirt REST the LLDP TLV information from the host interfaces.
+- Expose LLDP TLV information of host interfaces through oVirt REST

 - Requirements open questions:
   - At what resolution the LLDP info request is to be supported?
 One request per cluster/host/iface/tlv?